 Whether your technology change is moving from ‘Microsoft Teams’ to ‘Google’, from ‘Salesforce’ to ‘Hubspot’ or from a traditional means of asset inspection to drone capture and Trendspek modelling – there are massive benefits to be found… but only if you can achieve true, comprehensive and consistent buy-in across the business, within your planned timeframes.

-A big and beautiful change to asset inspection
+A big change to asset inspection

 Asset inspection is one of the many areas that is right at the beginning of a significant period of change, brought on by many factors.